Marriott's Way: Railway history

 The lines were never profitable.
-Freight services were largely based on farm products and the line closed to passenger traffic in 1959.
+Freight services were largely based on farm products and the line was closed to passenger traffic in 1959.

-In 1960, the two lines were joined by the Themelthorpe Curve, believed to be the sharpest bend on the British Rail network.
+In 1960, the two lines were joined by the Themelthorpe Curve, believed to be the sharpest bend on the British Railways network.
 Its construction was to maintain the important movement of concrete products from Lenwade railway station; once production ceased in 1985, the line was closed.

 Route

 At Norwich, the path begins to the north of the Barn Road and Barker Street Inner Ring Road roundabout; much of this area was part of the former Norwich City railway station.
-The path, which is also known as the Railway Path, follows approximately the course of the River Wensum which forms a boundary with the 12 acre Train Wood.
+The path, which is also known as the Railway Path, follows approximately the course of the river Wensum which forms a boundary with the 12 acre Train Wood.